SamTh3D3v/AltBrowser/Alt-Browser.package/ABMethodCategoryNode.class/README.md

 For a method category.
-I should add an --- all --- and a "as yet unclassified" categories.
+No need for an -- all ---, the tree list allow for opening everything if needed.
+The 'as yet unclassified' method category (protocol) is managed on the fly (and exist in the system)